downloadpizza/book-1/en/configuration.md

 ### Clearing the whole configuration

-If you want to clear the whole configuration and start fresh, you can use the `--clear` flag.
+If you want to clear the whole configuration and start fresh, you can use the `clear` flag.
 Of course, be careful with this as once you run it, the configuration file is also cleared.

 ```
 > config clear